utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 1. [Download](https://www.postman.com/downloads/) the latest Postman version.
 1. Select and run the `.exe` file to install Postman.

 > Postman v9.4 is the last version of Postman that supports both 32-bit and 64-bit Windows.
-All versions of Postman following v9.4 will only work on 64-bit x86 Windows.
+All versions of Postman following v9.4 require 64-bit x86 Windows.
 You can continue to use Postman v9.4 and earlier on 32-bit Windows.

 ## Installing Postman on Mac